SauravJalui/SauravJalui/README.md

 - 🔭 I’m currently working on [Django]()
 - 🌱 I’m currently learning [Data structures and Algorithms in Python.](https://www.udemy.com/course/python-for-data-structures-algorithms-and-interviews/)
-- 👯 I’m looking to collaborate with other developers in helping solve interview questions.
 - 🥅 2020 Goals: Start contributing to Open Source projects.
 - ⚡ Fun fact: I love to ride my bike and explore new places.